tommlogan/riskblog/_posts/2018-01-31-better-coding-practices.md

 Also, I believe that these skills are an essential thing to learn, whether we plan on becoming academics, valley entrepreneurs, or other consultants - the internet is not going anyway, we will be collaborating in teams on code, and preparing ourselves for this is only to our advantage.

 # Workshop and slides
-I'm presenting a workshop for the INFORMS student chapter at the University of Michigan (Institute of Operations Research and Management Science) and the slides are available [here.](https://drive.google.com/file/d/1sBwnpGkzFNRjlA0qCd_UQc5aFk37TSfG/view?usp=sharing)
+I'm presenting a workshop for the INFORMS student chapter at the University of Michigan (Institute of Operations Research and Management Science) and the slides are available [HERE.](https://drive.google.com/file/d/1sBwnpGkzFNRjlA0qCd_UQc5aFk37TSfG/view?usp=sharing)

+The below blog is really a compliment to the slides, rather than stand alone, so check them out!

 # GitHub
 Version control is essential.
 It is essential for research projects and any collaborative project.